-User testing your digital product before it hits the market is a no-brainer.
+Conducting user testing before your digital product hits the market is a no-brainer.
 It’s a practical and effective way to identify key issues and opportunities before you put it in your customer’s hands.

 But conducting early testing of your IoT device along with its companion app is tough.
 How do you design a thoughtful user experience when the device is still in production?